psvensson/firebase-st/README.md

 Rtdb is the original firestore real-time database.
 All data for a project resides in one large JSON structure, so be careful what you get or query, as you might get back quite a lot of data.
 Queries can only be made at one property at a time, which limits the use a bit.

-getPath: path
+* getPath: path "get data under path"
-deletePath: path
+* deletePath: path "delete data from path"
-get: path
+* get: path "get data at path but not under"
-query: query
+* query: query "see example above"
-putPath: path obj: obj
+* putPath: path obj: obj "add data under path"
-pushPath: path obj: obj
+* pushPath: path obj: obj "add data to array on object path"
-patchPath: path obj: obj
+* patchPath: path obj: obj "update data on path"

 putPath adds new object to a path, pushPath pushes a new member of an array or an object of an existing path, pachPath replaces an existing path's proeprties with those proivded in the obj.